timothymmurphy/MimecastPS/Readme.md

 ###### Actively being developed, expect frequent changes to this repository

 # MimecastPS
-A PowerShell wrapper for the Mimecast API.
+A PowerShell API wrapper for Mimecast.

 # Setup